ministryofjustice/security-guidance/docs/accessing-moj-it-systems-from-overseas.md

 -   Were you the victim of any criminal act, or detained or arrested?
 -   Did you lose or misplace any official material or personal items?
 -   Did you require medical treatment or legal assistance during your travel?
+-   Were there any technical difficulties during your travel?

 Remain vigilant.
 In particular, [report](#contacts) any approaches or foreign contacts if they occur in the future.